nuts-foundation/nuts-network-development/README.md

 Temporary project for bootstrapping the development network

+Now deprecated and archived.
+This was for the Nuts network gen. 1 when we used the Corda network.

 ## about

 This project helps in generating the needed keys and files for setting up the development network.
 This project is no longer needed when the https://github.com/nuts-foundation/nuts-discovery service has been extended and is being hosted for the development network.